sgarridonunez/jnj-candidate-assignment/README.md

 This downloads a fresh monthly CSV from the CBS OData API first, then runs the same analysis workflow.

-You can choose the chart frequency in two ways.
+You can choose the plot frequency in two ways.

 Option 1: edit the file directly